 - Choose activities that are fun, not exhausting.
 Add variety.
 Develop a repertoire of several activities that you can enjoy.
 That way, exercise will never seem boring or routine.

-- Ask family and friends to join you — you'll be more likely to stick with it if you have company.
-Or join an exercise group, health club or the YMCA.
+- Ask family and friends to join you — you may be be more likely to stick with it if you have company.
+Or join an exercise group, health club or ta community center.
 Many churches and senior centers offer exercise programs too.
 (Remember to get your doctor's permission first.)